This post was originally published in 2023 and updated in 2025.

 Cleaning and Caring for Your Alpaca Socks

-Alpaca socks will be more expensive than a regular pair of cotton socks, so you’ll want to make sure you take good care of them.
+Alpaca socks will be more expensive than a regular pair of cotton or polyester socks, so you’ll want to make sure you take good care of them.

-I’m still wearing the first pair of socks my husband gave me years ago and they look as good as the day he bought them.
-I wash mine in the washing machine with my regular clothes and then I lay them flat to dry.
+I wash my socks in the washing machine with my regular clothes and then I lay them flat to dry.
 Other people I know will always hand wash them.

 - Use cool water with a mild soap or shampoo